Pros and Cons of Living Near The Airport

-From cargo worker to baggage handler and from check in counter to commercial pilot, living near the airport makes a lot of sense, putting you closer to workplace and minimize effort commuting from home to the job site.
+From cargo worker to baggage handler and from check-in counter to commercial pilot, living near the airport makes a lot of sense.
+Living closer to the workplace, minimizes cost, and effort commuting from home to the job site.

 Airports are often given priority in terms of ease of travel by tourists and locals returning to the city.
-Such benefit also applies to those who live near the airport as expressways or main access roads are close to their residential units.
+Such benefit also applies to those who live near the airport.
+Expressways or main access roads leading to the airport are usually accessible to residential locations.
 Just recently, NAIA Expressway was inaugurated for public use.

 As airports upgrade to suit the needs of travelers, they also provide amenities to complement the service.
-For example, there are restaurants (some restricted though) inside the airport, shopping malls such as Mall of Asia and you’ll likely find vacant taxicabs within the area.
+For example, there are restaurants (some restricted though) inside the airport, shopping malls such as the Mall of Asia, and you’ll likely find vacant taxicabs within the area.

-If there are expansions or refurbishments that are in the pipeline, properties within the airport vicinity could increase in value especially if your neighborhood is planned to become a future site of a commercial area.
+If some expansions or refurbishments are in the pipeline, properties within the airport vicinity could increase in value.
+Such an assumption is particularly correct if your neighborhood is planned to become a future site of a commercial area.

 Why living near the airport is a bad idea

-Aircraft noise is an especially noticeable hazard especially for newcomers in the neighborhood.
+Aircraft noise is an especially obvious hazard, especially for newcomers in the neighborhood.
 Such disturbance can affect your sleep.
-While the public generally rejoices over announcement of additional flights or destinations, your sleeping patterns could only get worse with more flights taking off or landing at the airport.
+While the public generally rejoices over the announcement of additional flights or destinations, your sleeping patterns could only get worse with more flights taking off or landing at the airport.

-2. Air pollution could have impact in your respiratory system
+Air pollution could have an impact on your respiratory system

-Given its access to the airport, properties nearby could carry an expensive price tag.
+Given its access to the airport, properties nearby could carry a costly price tag.